sevans-tcp/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-message-templates.md

 + Use event ID, feedback token, and user name to build your own one\-click link\.

 **Note**
-To generate one\-clink links and use the `{one-click-link-valid}` and `{one-click-link-invalid}` placeholders in advanced security email templates, you must already have a domain configured for your user pool\.
+To generate one\-click links and use the `{one-click-link-valid}` and `{one-click-link-invalid}` placeholders in advanced security email templates, you must already have a domain configured for your user pool\.

 **Advanced security template placeholders**